Samanayaz/fed-notes1/README.md

     - to push changes made to repo on GitHub

 git pull
-    - to retrieve changes made to my computer by other developers
+    - to retrieve changes made to my computer by other developerstouch